RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 2. How to detect which component has SLO defined with Tech Insights.
 3. How to use a comparison operator.

-Let’s get started.
+Let's get started.

 ## Setup Datadog integration

-In order to collect the Datadog SLO count from each component, the datadog integration needs to be set up on Roadie.
-To do that follow these steps:
+In order to collect the Datadog SLO count from each component, the Datadog integration needs to be set up on Roadie.
+To do that, follow these steps:

 ### Administration → Settings → Datadog

-Set the hostname of your datadog app.
+Set the hostname of your Datadog app.

 ### Administration → Settings → Secrets